Mortlake Power Station

 Powering Mortlake Power Station

-The natural gas used to power Mortlake is sourced from Origin's gas reserves in the Port Campbell area and processed at Origin's Otway Gas Plant at Warre.
-From here, it is transported via the dedicated 83km natural gas pipeline, which stretches through the Timboon, Brucknell, Garvoc and Terang districts.
+The natural gas used to power Mortlake is sourced from the Otway Basin, including gas processed at the Origin-operated Otway Gas Plant at Warre, near Port Campbell.
+It is transported via a dedicated 83km natural gas pipeline, which stretches through the Timboon, Brucknell, Garvoc and Terang districts.

 Figure: How the Power Station Works